Insights Payroll

 Three record types, in strict sequence

-A SIF file is a strictly sequenced plain-text file containing three record types: the Employer Detail Record, one Salary or employee detail record per paid employee, and an optional trailer.
+A SIF file is a strictly sequenced plain-text file containing three record types: the Salary Control Record, one Employee Detail Record per paid employee, and an optional trailer.
 The exact field widths vary slightly between agent banks, but the underlying specification published by the Central Bank is consistent.

-The EDR opens the file.
-There is exactly one EDR per SIF, and it identifies the employer, the agent bank, the salary period and the file totals.
+The SCR opens the file.
+There is exactly one SCR per SIF, and it identifies the employer, the agent bank, the salary period and the file totals.

 | Field | Purpose | Typical Format |